The Removed: Plot summary

 Later the group bond over dinner and everyone explains their reasons for being there.
 Including Lacie who wants to visit her mom at home, Jake who wants a TV and Carter and Amanda who want to elope to Las Vagas to get married.
-Keisha voices her disproval at their reasons and tells them she was let go from her job and this trial is more a necessity and she wonders why people would risk their health for trivial things like TV's.
+Keisha voices her disapproval at their reasons and tells them that she was let go from her job and this trial is more a necessity and she wonders why people would risk their health for trivial things like TV's.

-The same night the group are called in one by one for the trials and once in a small room a gas is pumped in, this makes Lacie sick and she passes out.
-Later Amanda awakes and goes to Carter's room and they engage in rough sex qnd during this as Carter pulls her hair a large chunk pulls away from Amanda's head.
+The same night, the group are called in one by one for the trials and once in a small room a gas is pumped in, this makes Lacie sick and she passes out.
+Later Amanda awakes and goes to Carter's room and they engage in rough sex, during which as Carter pulls her hair a large chunk pulls away from Amanda's head.
 She runs off to the bathroom where she begins to feel sick, her hair falls out and her face begins to swell.
-She calls for Carter and after he finds a bloody mess in the bathroom she pounces on him and he is heard screaming as the door rattles.
+She calls for Carter and after he finds a bloody mess in the bathroom, she pounces on him and he is heard screaming as the door rattles.

 Lacie later wakes up and wanders the facility and finds Killian also looking for staff members although he seems less concerned.
 They gather everyone together and Lacie explains the doors are all locked and the staff have disappeared.
-Only Keisha believes something is up and the group splits up to search for a Carter and Amanda who are missing.
+Only Keisha believes something is wrong and the group split up to search for Carter and Amanda who are missing.

-The group of Lacie, Killian and Jake quickly find Carter in the bathroom all bitten up and bloodied up but snarling like an animal - they rush to find Keisha, Ty and Riley and they go to Keisha's room to get a phone she snuck in.
-There a bloody Amanda finds them and attacks.
-The group run and Killian locks Keisha out of the room leaving her to die as Amanda rips her apart much to Ty's fury.
+The group of Lacie, Killian and Jake quickly find Carter in the bathroom bitten and bloodied up but snarling like an animal - they rush to find Keisha, Ty and Riley and they go to Keisha's room to get a phone she snuck in but a bloody Amanda finds and attacks them.
+The group run and Killian locks Keisha out of the room leaving her to die as Amanda rips her apart, much to Ty's fury.